In the previous learning modules, we covered how to easily create the following types of Operators with the Operator SDK:

 oc new-project myproject

-Let's now create a new directory in our
+Let's now create a new directory for our project:

 Navigate to the directory:

-Create a new Helm-based Operator SDK project for the CockroachDB Operator:
+Create a new Helm-based Operator SDK project for the Memcached Operator:

 Project Scaffolding Layout

-operator-sdk new --type helm, the project directory has numerous generated folders and files.
-The following table describes a basic rundown of the generated files and directories:
+After creating a new operator project the directory has numerous generated folders and files.
+The following table describes a basic rundown of each generated file/directory.